 Battle Royale (2000)

 Think of this Japanese movie as the first Hunger Games.
 Battle Royale kick-started the trend of, well, battle royales.
 The film takes place in an alternate reality where Japan won WWII, and the government now has control over everything.
-The totalitarian government establishes a military program where they place a randomly selected class of junior high school students (15 years old) on an island where they have to fight to the death.
+The totalitarian government establishes a military program where they place a randomly selected class of junior high school students (15-year-olds!) on an island where they have to fight to the death.

 It’s a dark Japanese movie with bits of black humour and graphic violence, and it’s interesting to see how Japanese people would approach a battle royale differently from Westerners.